-Meet the Bad Batch: Star Wars Spinoff Debuts May 4
+Meet The Bad Batch: Star Wars Spinoff Debuts May 4

 The most mulleted member of the group, Sergeant Hunter’s superpower is finding stuff, both mechanic and organic.
 Hunter doesn’t need your FindMyiPhone app!

-He functions as Clone Force 99’s leader, and also the galaxy’s most fierce Stallone-inspired fashion template.
-Judging from his appearances in action on Clone Wars and in the trailers, Hunter is also a whiz with a vibroblade.
+He functions as Clone Force 99’s leader and also the galaxy’s most fierce Stallone-inspired fashion template.
+Judging from his actions during Clone Wars and the Bad Batch trailers, Hunter is also a whiz with a vibroblade.

 Also, he somehow got his hands on a speeder bike, probably so his hair could whip around to its full advantage.